Miki Matsubara: Legacy

-An increased interest in city pop during the 21st century, particularly the 2010s, contributed to Matsubara gaining global recognition and "Stay with Me" (真夜中のドア, "Mayonaka no door") becoming a resurgent hit in the West and throughout Asia in 2020.
-Billboard Japan credits Indonesian YouTuber Rainych for the song's initial surge in popularity, after she shared a cover version with her almost 1.3 million subscribers on the platform in October that year.
-To capitalize on her posthumous resurgence, Pony Canyon reissued Matsubara's first album Pocket Park as a 180g LP on 31 March 2021.
-This campaign was announced by music news site BARKS, noting the reissue date and a reproduction of the original poster art.
-(BARKS also highlights that "Stay With Me" had just spent 20 consecutive days at No.1 on Spotify's Global Viral chart.)
-This rediscovery of the song in Indonesia—indicated by an upsurge of streams on digital music platforms Apple Music and Spotify—then spread to other countries worldwide and it continued to gain traction, especially in North America.
-The song became well-known on the multimedia streaming app TikTok, most notably during December 2020—prior to this, it was already somewhat popular in the platform's anime community—where it sparked a trend among users of Japanese descent, who shared videos of themselves playing the song for their mothers and filming their reactions when they recognized the track.
+An increased interest in city pop during the 2000s particularly the 2010s, contributed to Matsubara gaining global recognition and "Stay with Me" (真夜中のドア, "Mayonaka no door") becoming a resurgent hit in the West and throughout Asia in 2020.
+Billboard Japan credited Indonesian YouTuber Rainych for the song's initial surge in popularity, after she shared a cover version with her 1.3 million YouTube subscribers in October 2020.
+To capitalize on her posthumous resurgence, record label Pony Canyon reissued Matsubara's first album Pocket Park as a 180g LP on 31 March 2021.
+"Stay With Me" had just spent 20 consecutive days at No. 1 on Spotify's Global Viral chart.

+The song became known on TikTok, most notably during December 2020; prior to this, it was already somewhat popular with TikTok's anime community, where it sparked a trend among users of Japanese descent who in turn shared videos of themselves playing the song for their mothers and filming their reactions when they recognized the track.
 One such video garnered over 23 million views and 6 million likes.
-As of February 2021, the sound has been used in over 200,000 videos on the platform.
+As of February 2021, audio from the song has been used in over 200,000 TikTok videos.

-Although Matsubara passed in 2004, a new "Director's Cut" music video for "Mayonaka no Door" was released via her official YouTube channel in November 2022.
-(The updated video was re-edited by the original director Tell Sato.)
-This is mentioned in Pony Canyon's promotion.
+Although Matsubara died in 2004, a new director's cut of the music video for "Mayonaka no Door" was released via her official YouTube channel in November 2022.
+The updated video was re-edited by the original director Tell Sato.

-In October 2024 at the Paris Paralympics, Matsubara's "Mayonaka no Door (Stay with Me)" was played on the center court at Stade Roland Garros after Japanese wheelchair tennis players won gold.
-(According to sports news site Real Sports, the song celebrated Kaito Oda's and Yui Kamiji's victories, illustrating the song's ongoing cultural resonance.)

-In fall 2024, Pony Canyon released color‐vinyl editions of three more Matsubara albums (Cool Cut, Blue Eyes, and Lady Bounce) for Japan's Record Day (3 November 2024).
-(For example, an HMV Japan announcement confirms colored vinyl reprints of these 1980s albums.)
+In October 2024 at the Paris Paralympics, "Mayonaka no Door (Stay with Me)" was played on the center court at Stade Roland Garros after Japanese wheelchair tennis players won gold.
+Publishing company Pony Canyon released color‐vinyl editions of the Matsubara albums Cool Cut, Blue Eyes, and Lady Bounce for Japan's Record Day on 3 November 2024.